Vikas Mahatme: Others

-His other concerns include the shepherd community of Maharashtra that engages in sheep-rearing for their livelihood.
+His other concerns include the shepherd community of Maharashtra.
 He is currently pursuing the matter with the government about passes for sheep grazing confined sheep rearing etc. The Government of Maharashtra recognized his efforts by nominated him on the committee dealing with grazing problems of shepherds in Maharashtra.
 He went on to develop a model of totally confined sheep farm near Nagpur, inaugurated by Shri Nitin Gadkari, Hon'ble Minister of Road Transport and Highways.

 Political career

-In July 2016, he contested Rajya Sabha biennial elections and emerged victorious unopposed.
+In July 2016, Mahatme contested Rajya Sabha biennial elections and emerged victorious unopposed.
 Since then, he has been actively involved in Parliamentary work by participating in various Parliamentary Committees.
-He has been a Member in Central Coordination Committee (July 2016 onwards), Committee on Science and Technology, Environment and Forests (July - Sept 2016), Currently he is member Committee on Health and Family Welfare (Sept 2016 onwards), Committee on Welfare of Other Backward Classes (OBCs) (Nov 2016 onwards), member Railway Consultative committee, Member Indian Nursing Council.
+He has been a Member in the Central Coordination Committee since July 2016, and a former member of the Committee on Science and Technology, Environment and Forests, from July to September 2016.
+Currently he is a member of the Committee on Health and Family Welfare, Committee on Welfare of Other Backward Classes (OBCs), Railway Consultative committee, and Indian Nursing Council.

-He also works for BJP's Vaidyakeey Aghadi / Deen Dayal Upadhyay Institute of Medical Science Research and Human Resources;
+He also works for BJP's Vaidyakeey Aghadi / Deen Dayal Upadhyay Institute of Medical Science Research and Human Resources.

 Awards and recognitions

-In 2010, he was awarded with Padma Shri by Hon'ble President of India for his contribution to ophthalmology and social work.
+In 2010, he was awarded with Padma Shri by the Honorable President of India for his contribution to ophthalmology and social work.
 He has also been recognized with Col. Rangachari National Award and gold medal for his contribution on ‘rectal mucous membrane graft for dry eye syndrome’.